aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/custom-sorting-in-pivot-table/_index.md

     // Access the instance of the newly added PivotTable pivotTable = pivotTables.Get(index);

-    // Unshow grand totals for rows and columns pivotTable.SetShowRowGrandTotals(false);
+    // Hide grand totals for rows and columns pivotTable.SetShowRowGrandTotals(false);
     pivotTable.SetShowColumnGrandTotals(false);